 Where Did the Myth Come From?

 The belief that a dog's saliva is antiseptic likely stems from ancient folklore and observation.
-Historically, people noticed that dogs lick their wounds, and those wounds often seemed to heal without infection.
-It was natural to assume their saliva had healing properties.
+Historically, people noticed that dogs lick their wounds, and those wounds often seemed to heal.
+It was natural to assume their saliva had healing properties, a topic often raised during lifestyle discussions.

 There is a grain of truth here.
-Dog saliva does contain slight antimicrobial properties, specifically enzymes like lysozyme and lactoferrin, which can break down certain bacterial cell walls.
+Dog saliva does contain slight antimicrobial properties, specifically enzymes like lysozyme and lactoferrin, which can help break down certain bacterial cell walls.
 Additionally, the mechanical action of licking can debride a wound, removing dirt and dead tissue.
+While this sounds beneficial, the trade-off is that the constant moisture can prevent a wound from scabbing and healing properly.

 Key Takeaway: The myth likely arose because dogs lick wounds to clean them, but modern science shows this often introduces infection rather than preventing it.